Family sues Little League over bunk bed fall, head injury

 “He’s not doing well.
 The more recent development, after a third craniotomy, is seizures.
 It’s been a long road,” Fulginiti said.
 Easton had been hospitalized in Pennsylvania and Utah before his discharge last week, he said.

 The negligence lawsuit, filed by Jace and Nancy Oliverson on Friday in Philadelphia, said there was no railing on the top bunk.
-Neither Little League International nor Savoy Contract Furniture of Williamsport immediately responded to messages seeking comment.
+Kevin Fountain, a spokesperson for Little League International, said the league would not comment on the pending suit.
+Savoy Contract Furniture of Williamsport did not immediately respond to messages seeking comment.

 “They really appreciate all the support they’ve gotten throughout the nation,” Fulginiti said. ”But they’re struggling to focus on the family.
 They have two other kids and it’s a lot.”